connect-group/terraform-aws-rds-finalsnapshot/modules/rds_snapshot_maintenance_lambda/README.md

 This module will create two Lambda functions,

 1. Lambda which is used by the rds_snapshot_maintenance module to identify final snaphots, and
-2. Lambda which deletes older final snapshots as per the retention variable.
+2. Lambda which deletes older final snapshots as per the retention variable, and reboots databases instances which are in a pending-reboot state following a restore

 If you wish to reduce the number of Lambda functions in your environment, and have multiple databases or clusters which need to be destroyed and recreated on a regular basis, then you can create one